OrangeTux/servus/README.md

 ## Python

-The `python/` folder contains 2 scripts which that uses a Wasm file to (de)compress files using lz4.
+The `python/` folder contains a script that uses a Wasm file to (de)compress files using lz4.

 ``` bash